 The Cape Town Convention compliance index support

-AWG is developing the Cape Town Convention compliance index (CTC compliance index).
-The CTC compliance index will assess and score country compliance with the requirements of CTC.
-It will provide information to the aviation financing and leasing community, thereby maximizing compliance incentive.
+The CTC compliance index assesses and scores country compliance with the requirements of CTC.
+It provides information to the aviation financing and leasing community, thereby maximizing compliance incentive.
 That, in turn, will positively impact the provision of aviation credit, thus strengthening the air transport sector and producing economic benefits.

-Visit the CTC compliance index project section for more information on this project.
+Visit the CTC compliance index website for more information.

 The panel provides substantial input in this project.